natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

      "R5": {"Fa 0/1": {"R4": "Fa 0/1"}},
      "R6": {"Fa 0/0": {"R4": "Fa 0/2"}}}

-Interfaces should be written with space.
-That is Fa 0/0, not Fa0/0.
+Interfaces must be written with a space.
+That is, so Fa 0/0, and not so Fa0/0.

-Check generate_topology_from_cdp() function with list of files:
+Check the work of the generate_topology_from_cdp function on the list of files:

 * sh_cdp_n_sw1.txt
 * sh_cdp_n_r1.txt